palewire/first-python-notebook/docs/jupyter_desktop/index.rst

 Chapter 1: Hello JupyterLab Desktop
 ===================================

-A `Jupyter notebook`_ is a browser application where you can write, run, remix and republish code.
+A `Jupyter notebook`_ is a browser-based interface where you can write, run, remix and republish code.

 It is free software you can install and run like any other open-source library.
 It is used by `scientists`_, `scholars`_, `investors`_ and corporations to create and share their research.